Ori Yogev: Later work

-Yogev serves as the Chairman of Datumate Ltd., Esco Israel – Electricity & Energy Ltd., Future Mobility II, Tibar Ltd., Green Anchors Ltd., T.M.
+Yogev is a co-founder and the chair of the board of the Aluma Infrastructure Investment Fund, established in 2020.
+He is also the chairman of Datumate Ltd., Esco Israel – Electricity & Energy Ltd., Future Mobility II, Tibar Ltd., Green Anchors Ltd., T.M.
 Communication Towers Ltd., and Esco Aluma Ltd..
 Yogev is the Director of Tamares Telecom Ltd., Profero Ltd., O. Yogev Consultants Ltd., and Baladi Belev-Yam Ltd.